A mixture containing two salts of different solubility ca...

 Crystallization is a separation technique that exploits differences in the solubilities of components in a solution.
 When a solution is allowed to cool or evaporate under controlled conditions, one of the salts may begin to crystallize out of the solution before the other due to its lower solubility.
 This process can be used to separate the salts based on their differing solubilities and crystal formation.

-Which of the following statements about an exothermic reaction is correct? ...
+Which of the following is a property of ionic chlorides? ...